docker/docs/compose/upgrade.md

 ## How do I upgrade?

 The easiest and recommended way to upgrade to Compose V2, is to make sure you have the latest version of [Docker Desktop](../desktop/release-notes.md).
-Docker Desktop includes Docker Compose along with Docker Engine and Docker CLI which are Compose prerequisites.
+Docker Desktop includes Compose V2 along with Docker Engine and Docker CLI which are Compose prerequisites.

 If you already have Docker Engine and Docker CLI installed, you can install the Compose plugin from the command line, by either:
 - [Using Docker's repository](linux.md#install-using-the-repository)
 - [Downloading and installing manually](linux.md#install-the-plugin-manually)

->Note
->
 >This is only available on Linux
 {: .important}